Cathedral City, California

-Visionary artist Agnes Pelton found her greatest muse in nature, a sanctuary where the painter enjoyed bouts of meditative silence and communion with the natural world.
-Interested in the higher consciousness beyond the mere appearances of things, she strove to express this relationship between observer and observed through work rich in ethereal Symbolism.
+Visionary artist Agnes Pelton found her greatest muse in nature, a sanctuary where the painter enjoyed bouts of meditative silence and communion with the world.
+Interested in the higher consciousness beyond the mere appearances, she strove to express this relationship between observer and observed through work rich in ethereal Symbolism.
 Her visual vocabulary of fluid form, allegorical iconography, and luminescence were central elements in what would become known as Transcendental Painting.

 - Abstraction with spiritual infusion marks most of Pelton's work.
 As a painter, she was interested in producing an alternative to what was the modernist norm, that would present non-representational imagery sourced from her own creative imagination rather than objective observation.

 - Pelton's non-traditional life of isolation, internal contemplation, and deep commitment to her painting practice was courageous and out of the ordinary for a woman of her time.
 Today she is viewed as an early feminist.

 - Aside from her core visionary works, Pelton created many noted landscapes as a means of gaining steady income.
 Her later California desert paintings would become renowned for presenting beloved symbols of the natural environment, such as the smoke tree, in the artist's mystical fashion, hovering on the canvas, as if unveiling its own underlying soul.
 These works are important examples of Desert Transcendentalism, showcasing her role as a landscapist with mystical intent.